-Based upon policy and law changes that have occurred over time, old benefit estimates may have substantially changed.
-You can call ATRS (501-682-1517 or 1-800-666-2877), email ATRS (info@artrs.gov), or visit ATRS offices during regular business hours, 8:00 a.m. - 4:30 p.m., and obtain an updated estimate of benefits.
-An updated projection provides the most current information upon which to make a retirement decision.
+Based upon policy and law changes that have occurred over time, old benefit estimates may have substantially changed from estimates you may have received in the past.
+You can call ATRS (501-682-1517 or 1-800-666-2877), email ATRS (info@artrs.gov), or visit ATRS offices during regular business hours, 8:00 a.m. - 4:30 p.m., to obtain an updated estimate of benefits.
+An updated estimate provides the most current information upon which to make a retirement decision.
+ATRS strongly encourages members to get a current benefit estimate before deciding to retire.